School of Health Sciences and Human Performance

 Career Opportunities

-Students who graduate from our degree programs have career opportunities including rehabilitating people in clinical, employment, school, or home-based settings; coaching athletes; designing fitness programs for individuals or within corporate settings; working within a sport organization, government health agency, or community setting; managing hospitals and long term care facilities; and supporting public health activities in government, nonprofit, or global settings to improve population health.
+Students who graduate from our degree programs have career opportunities including providing preventive or therapeutic interventions for people in clinical, employment, school, or home-based settings; coaching athletes; designing fitness or strength and conditioning programs for individuals, athletic teams, or within corporate settings; working within a sport organization, government health agency, or community setting; conducting clinical or health sciences research; managing hospitals and long term care facilities; and supporting public health activities in government, nonprofit, or global settings to improve population health.

 Hallmarks for Student Success